Laxminarayan Sharma

 Laxminarayan Sharma was a visionary leader and played a significant role in the development of Madhya Pradesh specially in the agriculture sector and always strived for the upliftment of the rural communities.
 He is well known for his heroic efforts and fearless relief work during the 1984 Bhopal disaster.

 He joined the Rashtriya Swayamsevak Sangh at a young age and was a teacher by profession in a government school in Madhya Pradesh.
 He had penned many poems during his political career.

 Shri L.N Sharma died on 17 October 2008 in New Delhi due to a heart attack at the age of 75.
 His last rites were performed with full state honors in Bhopal.

 Early life and education

-Laxminarayan Sharma was born to a Hindu family in Village Karondiya, Dist.
-Bhopal and belonged to the Brahmin community.
+Laxminarayan Sharma was born to a Hindu family in Karondiya village, in the Bhopal district, and belonged to the Brahmin community.
 His family and parents were involved in farming and agricultural activities.
 He was a teacher in school and had completed B.Ed., M.A.
 He was also a gold medalist in LL.B. from Vikram University, Ujjain (Madhya Pradesh).
 He is survived by his wife Smt.
 Laxmidevi Sharma and they have three sons and two daughters.